nsagora/bundle-info-versioning/README.md

 ## Introduction

-`BundeInfoVersioning` is a lightweight framework that allows you to observe changes in the `Info.plist` file when there is an app update.
+`BundeInfoVersioning` is a lightweight package that allows you to observe changes in the `Info.plist` file when there is an app update.

 ## Requirements